 The repurchase would be permitted to the extent of credit balance in the Unitholder's account.
 The repurchase request can be made by specifying the rupee amount or the number of Units to be repurchased.
 Repurchase requests can be made for a minimum amount of Rs.
 500/- (Rupees Five Hundred Only) and in multiples of Re.
-1/- (Rupee One Only) or 50 units or account balance whichever is lower thereafter.
+1/- (Rupee One Only) or 50 units in multiples of 0.01 units thereafter .
 Where a request for a repurchase is for both amount and number of Units, the amount requested for repurchase will be considered as the definitive request.